Medical

 Distribution of Nutritional Food Supplements

 Distribution of Nutritional Food Supplements are continuing uninterrupted till date.
-Nutritional food supplement items (Kaju, Bajra, Soyabean, Besan, Ground Nut, Jaggery and Mustard Oil) are regularly being distributed on a monthly basis to on an average 270 poor, pregnant, lactating mothers, and malnourished children of villages of Mirzapur and Sonbhadra districts which provide 750 kcal/day and 37g of additional proteins every day to each woman and child.
+Nutritional food supplement items (Kaju, Bajra, Soyabean, Besan, Ground Nut, Jaggery and Mustard Oil) are regularly being distributed monthly to on an average 293 poor, pregnant, lactating mothers, and malnourished children 171 Chronic patients,124 Shishu Tirth Students of villages Mirzapur and Sonbhadra districts which provide 750 kcal/day and 37g of additional proteins every day to each woman and child.

 Pregnant and Lactating Mother